dartmouth-dltg/aspace_custom_restrictions_and_context/ReadMe.md

 Note that the custom restriction takes precendence over the `Restrictions Apply` checkbox for displays.

-The plugin also displays the context (the hierarchical tree) for archival objects and the location of the archival object or resource if a container instance is attached.
-The context and location are both displayed on the view mode of an an object, while the location is only displayed in search results.
+The plugin also displays the context (the hierarchical tree) for archival objects and/or the location of the archival object, resource, or accession if a container instance is attached.
+The context and location are both displayed on the view mode of an archival object, while the location is only displayed in search results.
+Digital object components will also be enhanced with an additional context tree in view mode.

 ### PUI